yazhinivenkatraman/ECE572_Summer2025_SecureText/assignment1/report_template.md

     # Your implementation
     pass
 ```
+This snippet demonstrates a critical flaw: no verification of current user credentials before resetting the password.

 #### 2.1.3 Challenges and Solutions
 <!-- What problems did you encounter and how did you solve them? -->
+Challenge 1: After sending a message and pressing Enter, message is sent, but not able to come back to the options menu to send message, list users and logout.
+Cursor just stops after sending message and create new line for every Enter.
+Solution: Restarted the client; identified the lack of input flow control in send_message() as the root cause.

+Challenge 2: Multiple accounts were allowed to create with weak and identical passwords.
+Solution: Documented as a critical authentication weakness due to lack of password policy enforcement.

+Challenge 3: Reset password option is not secure enough.
+It lacks identity verification, asks for the username and directly asking for a new password, instead of current password.
+Solution: Flagged as a critical vulnerability requiring immediate reimplementation using authentication checks.

+Challenge 4: When entered an incorrect password, no error message is displayed, instead cursor shows a new line when pressed Enter.
+Solution: Highlighted the need for secure and clear feedback mechanisms.

+Challenge 5: Session issues after logout prevented re-login.
+Not able to login second time, when already logged in to an user account, logout and login again.
+Solution: Identified faulty session reset logic, to be fixed in upcoming tasks.

+Challenge 6: List users option is not working as expected, not listing any available users.
+Solution: Noted as a user enumeration and access control flaw.

 #### 2.1.4 Testing and Validation
 <!-- How did you test that your implementation works correctly? -->
+The application was tested manually across multiple terminals with varying user behaviors.
+The following test cases were executed:

+TC1: Created accounts using short, common passwords (e.g., "12345") → Allowed without restriction.
+TC2: Reset password for another user without login or verification → Success, no checks performed.
+TC3: Logged in with invalid credentials → No error message shown, only cursor moves to a new line.
+TC4: Sent message to a non-existent user → Application accepts it; no validation.
+TC5: Attempted to log in again after logging out → No response from system; session seems broken.
+TC6: Used list_users command → Returned empty list even though users existed.
+TC7: Sent a message and pressed Enter repeatedly → Menu did not return; stuck in a loop.

 **Test Cases**
 **Evidence**: